Universal Infant Free School Meals

 Transition into Reception

-Prior to admission, parents of children starting in Reception are invited to attend a meeting in school with their child’s class teacher.
-This will outline in detail everything you need to know before your child starts school in September.
-The children will also have the opportunity to spend time in school getting to know their new teacher and familiarising themselves with the classroom and school environment.
+Prior to admission, parents of children starting in Reception are invited to attend a meeting in school.
+This will outline in detail everything you need to know before their child starts school in September.
+The children will also have the opportunity to spend time in school in the Summer Term, before they start in September.

-During the first two days of term the Reception teacher and teaching assistant visit children in their home environment.
+At the beginning of the September term, the children will visit school with their parent / carer.
 This supports children’s relationship with school staff and gives parents an opportunity to share further information about their child.